Provisional Patent Cost: Everything You Need to KnowPatent Law ResourcesProvisional Patent

 Reasons to Consider Not Using a Provisional Patent Application

-In general, most inventors will want to skip the provisional patent application.
-The money you would have used to file a provisional application is best served in the nonprovisional patent application efforts, which should be carried out by a patent lawyer.
+Many inventors will want to skip the provisional patent application.
+The money you would have used to file a provisional application may be better used in your non-provisional patent application efforts, which should be carried out by a patent lawyer.

 Frequently Asked Questions

-If you need help with your provisional patent costs, you can post your question or concern on UpCounsel's marketplace.
+If you need help with your provisional patent costs, you can post your legal need or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.